 I meet a lot of people who tell me they are planning an event.
 I say great…I love a good event.
 They say…we’re expecting great things.
 I say…what has anyone else (other than your colleagues!) said to you to suggest your event plans are a good idea.
 In other words your event has an audience.
 It is wanted or needed.
 Event planners must know what others think about their event idea.
 If you don’t know I suggest you find out.
+You need to test the feasibility and viability of your event idea.
 Here’s how.

 Go for it – It’s a smart idea – really?